cerebralideas/cerebralideas.github.io/_posts/2023-08-05-build-advanced-token-security-in-spa.md

 - **Grant types**: `Authorization Code`
 - **Token authentication endpoint method**: `client_secret_basic`

-{% include image-wide.html imageurl="/assets/images/posts/2021/react-todo-app-screenshots/oauth-client-configuration.png" title="Example OAuth client from ForgeRock ID Cloud" caption="Screenshot of an OAuth client configuration in ID Cloud" %}
+{% include image-wide.html imageurl="/assets/images/posts/2023/build-advanced-token-security/central-login-oauth-client-config.png" title="Example OAuth client from ForgeRock ID Cloud" caption="Screenshot of an Centralized Login OAuth client configuration in ID Cloud" %}

 For more information about configuring OAuth clients, [visit our ForgeRock documentation for OAuth 2.0 client configuration on AM](https://backstage.forgerock.com/docs/am/7/oauth2-guide/oauth2-register-client.html) or [for OAuth client/application configuration on ID Cloud](https://backstage.forgerock.com/docs/idcloud/latest/realms/applications.html).

 ### Step 3.
-Create a Test User
+Create a test user

 Create a simple test user (identity) in your ForgeRock server within the realm you will be using.